48. BIMS data management guidelines¶

 Notes | Any details related to sampling, species, life form etc. |

-All biodiversity data served on FBIS need to have associated Metadata (Figure 2).
-A Source Reference Management system have been incorporated in FBIS.
+All biodiversity data served on BIMS need to have associated Metadata (Figure 3).
+A Source Reference Management system have been incorporated in BIMS.
 This metadata allows the users to establish exactly where the data originated from and to navigate to the study reference if desired.
 As per Sources of biodiversity data, five types of study references are served, namely peer-reviewed scientific articles, theses, published reports, databases and unpublished data.
-This is described in a separate document: Managing Source References.
+See further details in the document Managing Source References

 Dallas HF, Shelton JM, Sutton T, Tri Ciputra D, Kajee M and Job N. 2022.
 The Freshwater Biodiversity Information System (FBIS) – mobilising data for evaluating long-term change in South African rivers, African Journal of Aquatic Science 47(3): 291-306, DOI: 10.2989/16085914.2021.1982672